A Quest for the Measure Less

 Somehow these new ones found me…they look like boxes of eyeshadow.
 Grouped in wonderful sets like Tropical and Pastel and Classic.
 I haven’t even tried them out yet…I’m easing into this happy moment slow and easy!

 And journals that I can both write and watercolor in.
 Like ice tea on a hot summer day…delightful and refreshing.

-I have several I love, my favorite being the elusive Fabriano handmade journals that one can only find in Italy (if you need a reason to go 😉 ) Another being the Nujabi journal which you can find online.
+I have several I love, my favorite being the elusive Fabriano handmade journals that one can only find in Italy (if you need a reason to go 😉 ) (UPDATE: These are now available in my shop at this link!)
+Another being the Nujabi journal which you can find online.
 These precious things, of course, need a place that I can carry them all together…which brings us back to the quest, the train case and letting wonderment unfold with no need for measuring.